matrix-org/synapse/docs/usage/configuration/user_authentication/refresh_tokens.md

   Make this long if you don't want to inconvenience users of clients which don't support refresh tokens.
 * `refresh_token_lifetime`: lifetime of refresh tokens.
+  In other words, the client must refresh within this time period to maintain its session.
   Unless you want to log inactive sessions out, it is often fine to use a long value here or even leave it unset (infinite).
   Beware that making it too short will inconvenience clients that do not connect